Secret Reunion

 Secret Reunion is a 2010 South Korean action film directed by Jang Hoon, and one of the highest grossing Korean films of 2010.
-It follows Song Kang-ho as a former National Intelligence Service (NIS) agent and a North Korean sleeper operative (Gang Dong-won) who, years after a failed assassination, unexpectedly reunite and form an unlikely bond.
+It follows a former National Intelligence Service (NIS) agent (Song Kang-ho) and a North Korean sleeper operative (Gang Dong-won) who, years after a failed assassination, unexpectedly reunite and form an unlikely bond.

 This is the second film by director Jang Hoon, who completed Rough Cut two years prior.

 Plot

 Ji-won is one of numerous North Korean undercover spies living in South Korea as ordinary citizens until he's called to fulfill his mission: the assassination of Kim Jong Il's second cousin who wrote a book that Pyongyang blasts as a great betrayal to the fatherland.
 One of his fellow spies, Tae-soon, betrays his orders by switching his allegiance to South Korea and Ji-won becomes a target for both Koreas.

 Lee Han-gyu is a dedicated agent of the National Intelligence Service (NIS) who tries to foil the hit.
 Despite having insider information, he doesn't notify his agency superiors and only involves his team in the mission.
 Unable to prevent the assassination and with the loss of fellow agents in a gunfight, he becomes the sole scapegoat for the agency and gets discharged.

 Six years later, Lee is a private investigator and bounty hunter who locates runaways mail order bride, while Ji-won works in construction.
 By coincidence, Lee gets saved from a mob by Ji-won; they both recognize each other instantly but keep it to themselves.
 With an ulterior motive for their unfinished business, Han-gyu talks Ji-won into working for him and sharing living quarters – as Ji-won accepts Han-gyu's offer to spy on him, thinking that Han-gyu is still an NIS agent.
 While confronting Tae-soon for betraying their home country, Ji-won learns his true reasons behind it and including his own suspicions about Shadow.
 Tae-soon also mentions that Han-gyu came to visit him to check up on him.
 Ji-won learns that Han-gyu was fired from the NIS for failing to report the information to his superiors that could've prevented the loss of both civilian and agent lives.
 As a result, he must make ends meet as a private investigator in returning runaway foreign brides to their husbands and shutting down a corrupt business ring that is ripping them off.
 During that time, a former associate of Han-gyu reaches out for his help.